 - Proper shipping name.
 This is specific to the product and must exactly match what is shown in the SDS.

 - Packaging group number.
-This number identifies the severity of danger when shipping hazmat goods.
+This number identifies the severity of danger when shipping hazardous materials.
 The packing group number can change for a commodity based on the quantity being shipped.
 For instance, a shipment of a smaller quantity with a packing group of III could jump to a packing group I if the quantity is increased.
 If you enter the wrong packing group number, the carrier could charge you a reclassification fee.

 - Hazmat class.
 The U.S. Department of Transportation (DOT) categorizes hazmat products in nine classes:

-Within these classes are subcategories.
-You'll enter the full hazmat class on the BOL.
+Within these primary classes are subcategories.
+You’ll enter the full hazmat class on the BOL.
 A great resource for identifying class numbers is ADR Book.
-The site gives other information you'll find useful, such as the type of label to apply to the container or the placard the driver puts on the truck, loading and unloading instructions, the kind of vehicle used to transport the product, and so on.
+The site gives other information you’ll find useful, such as the type of label to apply to the container or the placard the driver puts on the truck, loading and unloading instructions, the kind of vehicle used to transport the product, and so on.

 - Type of handling unit.
-You'll know this field from standard shipments, but it's especially important for hazmat products.
+You’ll know this field from standard shipments, but it’s especially important for hazardous products.
 Some classes require specific packaging and packing methods for safety measures.
 You can find packing details with the ADR Book website.

 - 24-hour emergency contact.
-You're required to identify the emergency response company you've contracted to stand in as your emergency contact for the shipment.
+You’re required to identify the emergency response company you’ve contracted to stand in as your emergency contact for the shipment.
 No hazmat shipment can be moved without it.
-Companies like Chemtrec and Infotrac are professionally trained on DOT requirements to safely clean up after spillage or leakage and dispose of hazardous waste.
+Companies like Chemtrec and Infotrac are professionally trained in DOT requirements to safely clean up after spillage or leakage and dispose of hazardous waste.

-Common reasons for a denied hazmat shipment
+Common reasons for a rejected hazmat shipment

 Handing over a correct BOL is important for all shipments, but your stakes are especially high when shipping hazmat products.
-If your BOL is incomplete or inaccurate, you could find yourself with an abandoned load at your dock or the freight carrier's distribution center.
-You'll be left scrambling to find a different carrier willing to retrieve and deliver it.
-Be careful not to misrepresent your hazmat shipment.
-These hazmat products are commonly problematic:
+If your BOL is incomplete or inaccurate, you could find yourself with an abandoned load at your dock or the freight carrier’s distribution center.
+You’ll be left scrambling to find a different carrier willing to retrieve and deliver it.
+Be careful not to misrepresent your shipment.
+These products are commonly problematic: